The altimeter measurement is affected by different errors as illustrated by the following figure and discussed in Escudier et al. (2017):

 The presence of noise measurement on along-track products limits the observability of the shorter mesoscales.
 The SLA power spectrum density analysis was used in order to determine the wavelength where signal and error are on the same order of magnitude (figure).
 It represents the minimum wavelength associated with the dynamical structures that altimetry would statistically be able to observe with a signal-to-noise ratio greater than 1.
 This wavelength has been found to be variable in space and time (Dufau et al., 2016).
 The mean value for Jason-2 was found to be nearly 65 km.
-It was defined with a single year of Jason-2 measurements, over the global ocean, excluding latitudes between 20°S and 20°N (due, in part, to the limit of the underlying surface quasi-geostrophic turbulence in these areas).
 The altimeter observability however varies with the altimeter considered (instrument characteristics and precision), the geographical location (correlation with the significant wave height, rain cells) and period considered (Dufau et al., 2016).

 DT vs NRT DUACS products

 The NRT along track L3 products are usually less accurate than the DT ones.
 The main sources of differences come from the different quality of the L2p altimeter products used in input:

 - The Orbit estimation is usually more precise in delayed time conditions due to more precise environmental model (pole position, solar activity) and different techniques (DORIS; GPS) used in real time or delayed time conditions.
 These differences can induce several cm differences on the Sea level.